 With one-stop support, your students do not have to run from one office to another as they experience centralized services.
-Additionally, by providing all the services at a single location, physical or online, one-stops decrease the number of students dissatisfied with waiting in long lines for service.
+Additionally, by providing all the services at a single location, physical or online, one stop decreases the number of students dissatisfied with waiting in long lines for service.
 For example, where earlier a student needed to visit three different offices to inquire about financial aid status, switchboard & facilities issues, and a dysfunctional laptop, now he/she must visit only one.
 Easy, no?

 Moreover, one-stop support centers whether virtual or physical, have cross-trained staff, adept at handling all sorts of student support issues which means the user institution doesn’t have to hire people for different service offices.
 Cost-effective, no?

-Increased service wait-times: Because of the rising support costs and declining budgets, higher education institutions today try to achieve more with a limited number of resources.
-It results in overburdened support staff and increased service wait-times for your end users.
+Because of the rising support costs and declining budgets, higher education institutions today try to achieve more with a limited number of resources.
+It results in overburdened support staff and increased service wait-times for your end-users.

-Unavailability of 24×7 support: If you look at the statistics, today’s typical student is no longer an 18-year old studying full-time on a campus.
-They are parents, individuals working full time or part-time jobs.
+If you look at the statistics, today’s typical student is no longer an 18-year old studying full-time on campus.
+They are parents, individuals working full time, or part-time jobs.
 Due to there being a disparity in the services that an institution aspires to provide and actually delivers, a major chunk of these students drops out of college.
 Which is why institutions today need one-stop student services to address their issues 24×7.

 Moreover, amidst the increasing student expectations and changing student demographics, it only makes sense to make all the support processes more inclined towards helping students, don’t you think?